 Let me throw you a few tactics that you can start using today:

 - Contact some of your key customers and interview them about how they initially came across your product and how your product has helped to solve their problem(s).
-Ask them to provide images, create quotes from the interview content, and place them on your homepage and product pages.
+Ask them to provide images, create quotes from the interview content, and place social proof on your homepage and product pages.

 - Ask your customers to share their experience with friends and mention your Facebook page, Instagram profile or Twitter account.
 The content gathered during the interviews will be a great example of the type and tone of content you are looking your audience to share.
 Trust me: if the content feels authentic, other customers will follow.
 Brands can’t dictate to consumers but they can set the rhythm; potentially creating a timeless tune instead of a one-hit wonder.